fossas/fossa-cli/docs/contributing/reachability.md

 ### Maven Analysis

-For Maven projects, `fossa-cli` performs an analysis to infer dependencies.
-If `fossa-cli` identifies a complete dependency graph, which must include both direct and transitive dependencies, it attempts to infer the built JAR file for reachability analysis.
+For Maven projects, FOSSA CLI performs an analysis to infer dependencies.
+If FOSSA CLI identifies a complete dependency graph, which must include both direct and transitive dependencies, it attempts to infer the built JAR file for reachability analysis.
 It looks for `./target/{artifact}-{version}.jar` from the POM directory.
 If the POM file provides `build.directory` or `build.finalName` attributes, they are used instead of the default target jar path.
 For this reason, perform `fossa analyze` after the project of interest is built (g.g. `mvn package`), and target artifact exists in the directory.

 ### How do I debug reachability from `fossa-cli`?